Main Street Capital (NYSE:MAIN) Trading 0.5% Higher

-A number of equities research analysts have recently weighed in on MAIN shares.
-Oppenheimer boosted their price objective on shares of Main Street Capital from $41.00 to $43.00 and gave the company a “market perform” rating in a report on Monday, February 26th.
-B. Riley lowered shares of Main Street Capital from a “buy” rating to a “neutral” rating and set a $47.00 price target on the stock. in a report on Monday, January 8th.
-Truist Financial upped their price target on shares of Main Street Capital from $43.00 to $45.00 and gave the company a “hold” rating in a report on Monday, February 26th.
-Royal Bank of Canada upped their price target on shares of Main Street Capital from $46.00 to $48.00 and gave the company an “outperform” rating in a report on Monday, January 22nd.
-Finally, UBS Group upped their price target on shares of Main Street Capital from $43.00 to $45.00 and gave the company a “neutral” rating in a report on Friday, March 1st.
-Five research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat.com, the company currently has a consensus rating of “Hold” and an average price target of $45.50.
+A number of equities research analysts recently commented on the company.
+Truist Financial lifted their price objective on Main Street Capital from $43.00 to $45.00 and gave the stock a “hold” rating in a research note on Monday, February 26th.
+Royal Bank of Canada lifted their target price on Main Street Capital from $46.00 to $48.00 and gave the stock an “outperform” rating in a report on Monday, January 22nd.
+B. Riley lowered Main Street Capital from a “buy” rating to a “neutral” rating and set a $47.00 target price on the stock. in a report on Monday, January 8th.
+Oppenheimer lifted their target price on Main Street Capital from $41.00 to $43.00 and gave the stock a “market perform” rating in a report on Monday, February 26th.
+Finally, UBS Group lifted their target price on Main Street Capital from $43.00 to $45.00 and gave the stock a “neutral” rating in a report on Friday, March 1st.
+Five investment analysts have rated the stock with a hold rating and two have assigned a buy rating to the company’s stock.
+According to MarketBeat, the stock presently has an average rating of “Hold” and a consensus target price of $45.50.

-Main Street Capital (NYSE:MAIN – Get Free Report) last released its quarterly earnings results on Thursday, February 22nd.
-The financial services provider reported $1.12 earnings per share for the quarter, topping the consensus estimate of $1.06 by $0.06.
-The firm had revenue of $129.31 million during the quarter, compared to the consensus estimate of $125.52 million.
-Main Street Capital had a net margin of 85.62% and a return on equity of 14.99%.
-As a group, sell-side analysts expect that Main Street Capital Co. will post 4.07 earnings per share for the current year.
+Main Street Capital (NYSE:MAIN – Get Free Report) last released its earnings results on Thursday, February 22nd.
+The financial services provider reported $1.12 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.06 by $0.06.
+The business had revenue of $129.31 million for the quarter, compared to the consensus estimate of $125.52 million.
+Main Street Capital had a return on equity of 14.99% and a net margin of 85.62%.
+On average, analysts expect that Main Street Capital Co. will post 4.07 earnings per share for the current fiscal year.

 Main Street Capital Increases Dividend

 The firm also recently declared a dividend, which will be paid on Wednesday, March 27th.
-Shareholders of record on Wednesday, March 20th will be given a $0.30 dividend.
+Shareholders of record on Wednesday, March 20th will be given a dividend of $0.30 per share.
 This represents a yield of 8.37%.
-The ex-dividend date is Tuesday, March 19th.
-This is a boost from Main Street Capital’s previous dividend of $0.24.
-Main Street Capital’s dividend payout ratio (DPR) is currently 55.17%.
+The ex-dividend date of this dividend is Tuesday, March 19th.
+This is an increase from Main Street Capital’s previous dividend of $0.24.
+Main Street Capital’s payout ratio is 55.17%.

-A number of hedge funds and other institutional investors have recently modified their holdings of the company.
-B. Riley Wealth Advisors Inc. raised its holdings in shares of Main Street Capital by 10.8% in the 4th quarter.
-B. Riley Wealth Advisors Inc. now owns 58,672 shares of the financial services provider’s stock valued at $2,536,000 after purchasing an additional 5,733 shares in the last quarter.
-ICA Group Wealth Management LLC acquired a new stake in shares of Main Street Capital in the 4th quarter valued at $86,000.
-Scarborough Advisors LLC acquired a new stake in shares of Main Street Capital in the 4th quarter valued at $72,000.
-Chelsea Counsel Co. raised its holdings in shares of Main Street Capital by 11.4% in the 4th quarter.
-Chelsea Counsel Co. now owns 9,780 shares of the financial services provider’s stock valued at $423,000 after purchasing an additional 1,000 shares in the last quarter.
-Finally, Price T Rowe Associates Inc. MD raised its holdings in shares of Main Street Capital by 2.1% in the 4th quarter.
-Price T Rowe Associates Inc. MD now owns 3,435,508 shares of the financial services provider’s stock valued at $148,518,000 after purchasing an additional 71,698 shares in the last quarter.
-20.20% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors and hedge funds have recently made changes to their positions in the company.
+PNC Financial Services Group Inc. boosted its stake in shares of Main Street Capital by 11.9% in the first quarter.
+PNC Financial Services Group Inc. now owns 8,504 shares of the financial services provider’s stock valued at $363,000 after buying an additional 904 shares during the period.
+Merit Financial Group LLC bought a new position in shares of Main Street Capital in the 1st quarter valued at $274,000.
+SS&H Financial Advisors Inc. acquired a new stake in Main Street Capital in the first quarter valued at $1,079,000.
+Northern Trust Corp increased its holdings in Main Street Capital by 40.1% in the first quarter.
+Northern Trust Corp now owns 47,333 shares of the financial services provider’s stock valued at $2,018,000 after purchasing an additional 13,542 shares during the period.
+Finally, Invesco Ltd. increased its holdings in Main Street Capital by 6.9% in the first quarter.
+Invesco Ltd. now owns 43,655 shares of the financial services provider’s stock valued at $1,861,000 after purchasing an additional 2,814 shares during the period.
+Institutional investors and hedge funds own 20.31% of the company’s stock.

 Main Street Capital Company Profile